-I love stumbling on festivals or community celebrations while travelling – it’s happened to us more than a few times and it’s always a lot of fun.
+I always feel lucky when I stumble on festivals or community celebrations while travelling – it’s happened to us more than a few times and it’s always a lot of fun.
 More than that, it’s usually a great way to learn something new and get an insider’s perspective on the local religion or culture.

 During our time in the Caucasus we had a chance to celebrate a few special events, including Orthodox Easter Sunday in Yerevan and Georgian Independence Day in Tbilisi.
 The timing was sheer luck.
 On both occasions, we were outsiders: tourists dropping in on days usually spent with friends and family.
 Both were joyful, festive events that we were generally familiar with, and we were excited to see how things were done on the other side of the world.
 We had no trouble finding our place in the celebrations, and we felt warmly welcomed and included.

 Armenian Genocide Remembrance Day is marked annually on April 24, and this year, it happened to fall just after Easter while we were still in Yerevan.
 Deciding if and how we should engage with this day was a little more complicated than the other events we had participated in.